delcroip/dolibarr_project_timesheet/README.md

 - improve the layout of the invoicing steps
 - maintain the ajax behavior
 - my timesheet page to see the status of the TS
+- make a feedback form in the setup page

 # Change log